15 August 2019

 This is why many developers (PHP devs among them) are seriously considering moving to Node.js.
 Therefore, if you consider building a Node.js development team at your company, you can definitely seize this opportunity.
 Having access to software developers from all the different technologies, you can use all the arguments presented above to inspire your employees to make the decision to migrate.

-If you have a specific project in mind, you should know at this point whether you should go for PHP or Node.js.
-However, if you still have doubts or simply look for experienced PHP developers and /or Node.js development services, just contact us.
-The initial consultations at The Software House are entirely free of charge.
-Regardless of whether you are interested in PHP developer, or would like to create a Node.js application, you will find there top-of-the-line professionals.
+Just contact us!
+The initial consultations at The Software House are entirely free of charge, with no strings attached.
+Regardless of whether you are interested in a PHP developer, or would like to create a Node.js application, you will find top-of-the-line professionals.